NatLabRockies/AdaptiveComputing/README.md

 * `example_2d` finds the minimum of a 2D paraboloid.
 * `example_3d` finds the minimum of a 3D paraboloid.
 * `example_mixed_type` is similar to `example_3d` except that two of the variables are replaced with ordered integer and categorical types.
-* `example_read_file` same as `example_mixed_type` except that it reads data from a csv file instead of using pseudo-random initial sampling.
+* `example_read_file` same as `example_mixed_type` except that the former reads data from a csv file instead of using pseudo-random initial sampling.
 * `example_multifidelity_1d` train a GPR using high fidelity and low fidelity function evaluations.
 Note: this function is not iterative yet.
 It uses pseudo-random sampling to find the minimum.
-* `example_multifidelity_mixed_type_read_file_2d` same as `example_multifidelity_1d` except it adds a categorical variable, so it uses mixed types.
+* `example_multifidelity_mixed_type_read_file_2d` same as `example_multifidelity_1d` except the former adds a categorical variable, so it uses mixed types.
 Also, it reads some initial data from csv files and collects some from pseudo-random initial sampling.
+* `example_mask_1d` same as `example_1d` except the objective function has been modified to return `NaN` for some input arguments to enumlate an objective function that is ill behaved is some region of the sample space.
+The example demonstrates the masking capability, which is a robustness feature that is described below.

 <!-- The following tutorial(s) are coming soon: -->